VertaAI/modeldb/client/verta/docs/tutorials/workspaces.rst

 Verta offers workspaces as a feature in Verta Core and Verta Enterprise.
 Workspaces enable sharing, collaboration, and permissions.

-By default, projects, datasets, and other entities are created in your personal wworkspace.
+By default, projects, datasets, and other entities are created in your personal workspace.
 You can specify another workspace when initializing Verta to ensure that all the work you do is performed in that workspace.